Program overview

-CUD's Bachelor of Arts in Communication – Digital Media and Journalism, will prepare you to work in the dynamic world of new media.
-You will have the skills and knowledge to publish, edit, produce and research journalism content within local and international markets and on different platforms.
-The industry-focused curriculum will prepare you for positions in news reporting and editing, print media layout and design, online news collection and dissemination, as well as social media.
+CUD's Bachelor of Arts in Communication – Digital Media and Journalism will prepare students to work in the dynamic world of new media.
+They will have the skills and knowledge to publish, edit, produce, and research journalism content within local and international markets and on different platforms.
+The industry-focused curriculum will prepare them for news reporting and editing positions, print media layout and design, online news collection and dissemination, and social media.

-As a graduate of the Bachelor of Arts in Communication – Digital Media and Journalism program, you will have the qualification and skills to pursue career opportunities such as:
+As a graduate of the Bachelor of Arts in Communication – Digital Media and Journalism program, students will have the qualifications and skills to pursue career opportunities such as:

 - Content Creator and Marketer